Modeste Demers: British Columbia

-Demers’ work carried him north to present day British Columbia where his knowledge of the French and English languages, and his affinity for native languages allowed him to continue his mission.
+Demers's work carried him north to present day British Columbia where his knowledge of the French and English languages, and his affinity for native languages allowed him to continue his mission.
 In 1847, Demers was consecrated Bishop of Vancouver Island by Bishop François Norbert Blanchet of Oregon City and also appointed apostolic administrator of the Queen Charlotte Islands and New Caledonia (Canada).
 It was a diocese which lacked funds and priests and was largely unexposed to Christianity.
 He worked tirelessly, traveling to raise funds and acquire new priests.
 As well, he struggled with health problems during his last years.

 One of his friends was Sir James Douglas who was governor of Vancouver Island and British Columbia and the head of the Hudson's Bay Company operations in the Columbia District.
 Demers and Douglas had met when Demers had first arrived at Fort Vancouver.
 They had interacted in this small colony which was replaced by a much larger and modern society during Demers tenure.

 He died on 28 July 1871.
 Modeste Demers, the first Bishop of Victoria, is interred in the crypt of that city's St. Andrew's Cathedral.